 By now, you’ve got a good sense of what PayPal Money Pools are and aren’t.
 They are a way for friends and family to send you money you’ll use for a specific goal.
 It’s not a way to get payments from customers or to fundraise for those who want to make tax-deductible donations.

-Those two points are important because they’re the two aspects of this savings platform that make it different than Tanda or GoFundMe.
+Those two points are important because they’re the two aspects of this savings platform that make it different than GoFundMe.